August in Budapest 2024

 Drone and light show, visual painting on the facade of the National Gallery and the Parliament enhance the whole display.

-Enjoy the show is from the deck of a cruise boat, along with a splendid 3-course dinner or just drinks.
+Enjoy the show is from the deck of a cruise boat, along with a splendid dinner, snacks or just drink(s).

 What’s Included?